Dot-com bubble: Bubble in telecom

-Partially a result of greed and excessive optimism, especially about the growth of data traffic fueled by the rise of the Internet, in the five years after the American Telecommunications Act of 1996 went into effect, telecommunications equipment companies invested more than $500 billion, mostly financed with debt, into laying fiber optic cable, adding new switches, and building wireless networks.
+In the five years after the American Telecommunications Act of 1996 went into effect, telecommunications equipment companies invested more than $500 billion, mostly financed with debt, into laying fiber optic cable, adding new switches, and building wireless networks.
 In many areas, such as the Dulles Technology Corridor in Virginia, governments funded technology infrastructure and created favorable business and tax law to encourage companies to expand.
 The growth in capacity vastly outstripped the growth in demand.
 Spectrum auctions for 3G in the United Kingdom in April 2000, led by Chancellor of the Exchequer Gordon Brown, raised £22.5 billion.
 In Germany, in August 2000, the auctions raised £30 billion.
 A 3G spectrum auction in the United States in 1999 had to be re-run when the winners defaulted on their bids of $4 billion.
 The re-auction netted 10% of the original sales prices.
-When financing became hard to find as the bubble burst, the high debt ratios of these companies led to bankruptcy.
+When financing became difficult to obtain as the bubble burst, high debt ratios of some companies led to a number of bankruptcies.
 Bond investors recovered just over 20% of their investments.
 However, several telecom executives sold stock before the crash including Philip Anschutz, who reaped $1.9 billion, Joseph Nacchio, who reaped $248 million, and Gary Winnick, who sold $748 million worth of shares.